LindseyB/blog-jekyll/about.md

 ## About this site

-This site is generated using jekyll and utilizes the [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/) jekyll theme.
+This site is generated using jekyll using a custom theme.
 Additionally, icons are provided via [Fort Awesome](https://fortawesome.com/).
 [PR's](https://github.com/LindseyB/blog-jekyll/) are always welcome.

 ### License